exibit/Instastream/README.md

 });
 </code></pre>

-<p>You can choose how many pictures you xant by slide.
-CSS covers 1,2,3 and 4 results, feel free to add new styles if you want more results by slide.</p>
+<p>You can choose how many pictures you want by slide.
+CSS cover 1,2,3 and 4 results, feel free to add new styles if you want more results by slide.</p>

-<p>Be aware that the JSON file that the plugin read from Instagram only allow 20 pictures.</p>
+<p>Be aware that the JSON file that the plugin read from Instagram only shows 20 pictures.</p>

 <p>That's it, have fun !</p>